telerik/fiddler-everywhere-docs/introduction.md

 ### Preconfigured Browser Capturing

-Fiddler Everywhere provides preconfigured options for automatic, sandboxed, browser HTTP(S) capturing without the need to modify the operating system proxy.
+Fiddler Everywhere provides an option for automatic, sandboxed, browser HTTP(S) capturing without the need to modify the operating system proxy.
 [Read more about the preconfigured Fiddler Everywhere browser capturing...]({% slug capture-traffic-get-started %}#preconfigured-browser-capturing)

+### Preconfigured Terminal Capturing

+Fiddler Everywhere provides an option for automatic, sandboxed, terminal HTTP(S) capturing.
+[Read more about the Fiddler's preconfigured terminal capturing...]({%slug fiddler-terminal-explicit%}#capturing-traffic-from-preconfigured-terminal)

 ### Traffic Analysis